-As of 2017, about 6500 FCEVs have been leased or sold worldwide.
-Three fuel cell electric vehicles have been introduced for commercial lease and sale: the Honda Clarity, Toyota Mirai and the Hyundai ix35 FCEV.
-Additional demonstration models include the Honda FCX Clarity, and Mercedes-Benz F-Cell.
-As of June 2011 demonstration FCEVs had driven more than 4,800,000 km (3,000,000 mi), with more than 27,000 refuelings.
-Fuel cell electric vehicles feature an average range of 314 miles between refuelings.
-They can be refueled in less than 5 minutes.^[102] The U.S. Department of Energy's Fuel Cell Technology Program states that, as of 2011, fuel cells achieved 53-59% efficiency at one-quarter power and 42-53% vehicle efficiency at full power, $^{[103]}$ and a durability of over 120,000 km (75,000 mi) with less than 10% degradation. $^{[104]}$ In a Well-to-Wheels simulation analysis that "did not address the economics and market constraints", General Motors and its partners estimated that per mile traveled, a fuel cell electric vehicle running on compressed gaseous hydrogen produced from natural gas could use about 40% less energy and emit 45% less gasses than internal greenhouse an combustion vehicle.[105][106]
-A lead engineer from the Department of Energy whose team is testing fuel cell cars said in 2011 that the potential appeal is that "these are full-function vehicles with no limitations on range or refueling rate so they are a direct replacement for any vehicle.
-For instance, if you drive a full sized SUV and pull a boat up into the mountains, you can do that with this technology and you can't with current batteryonly vehicles, which are more geared toward city driving."[107]
+By year-end 2019, about 18,000 FCEVs had been leased or sold worldwide.^[95] Three fuel cell electric vehicles have been introduced for commercial lease and sale: the Honda Clarity, Toyota Mirai and the Hyundai ix35 FCEV.
+Additional demonstration models include the Honda FCX Clarity, and Mercedes-Benz F-Cell.^[96] As of June 2011 demonstration FCEVs had driven more than 4,800,000 km (3,000,000 mi), with more than 27,000 refuelings.^[97] Fuel cell electric vehicles feature an average range of 314 miles between refuelings.^[98] They can be refueled in less than 5 minutes.[99]
+The U.S. Department of Energy's Fuel Cell Technology Program states that, as of 2011, fuel cells achieved 53-59% efficiency at one-quarter power and 42-53% vehicle efficiency at full power, [100] and a durability of over 120,000 km (75,000 mi) with less than 10% degradation.^[101] In a 2017 Well-to-Wheels simulation analysis that "did not address the economics and market constraints", General Motors and its partners estimated that per mile traveled, a fuel cell electric vehicle running on compressed gaseous hydrogen produced from natural gas could use about 40% less energy and emit 45% less greenhouse gasses than an internal combustion vehicle.[102]